andreashlarsen/Shape2SAS/README.md

 ## Shape2SAS
  *version 2.8*

 Shape2SAS simulates small-angle x-ray scattering (SAXS) from user-defined shapes.
 The models are build from geometrical subunits, e.g., a dumbbell constructed from a cylinder and two translated spheres.
 The shape is filled with points and the scattering is calculated by a Debye sum.
+Shape2SAS can also generate simulated SESANS data if opted for.

 <p align="center" id="dumbbell">
   <img src="https://raw.githubusercontent.com/andreashlarsen/Shape2SAS/media/dumbbell_shape2SASGuide.png" style="width: 100%;" />